allabux21/gwright99.github.io/flask-blueprint/08-database-connection-pattern.md

     with app.app_context():
         db.create_all()  # Create sql tables for our data models
 ```
-Have a look at Todd Birchard's [Demystifying Flask's Application Factory](https://hackersandslackers.com/flask-application-factory/) article for a step-by-step breakdown of how the database is registered with the Flask application, and [Connect Flask to a Database with Flask-SQLAlchemy](https://hackersandslackers.com/flask-sqlalchemy-database-models/) to understand how the database tables are created once the db is registered with the app.

-The two most crucial items to remember are:
+The article provides a clear step-by-step breakdown of how the database is registered with the Flask application, so I won't rehash the details here.
+I'll take a moment, however, to reiterate the two most crucial items to remember:
 1. The database connection is not available for use until it has been registered with the application (_at runtime_).
 1. The database is not created until the first time the application is executed.

-This design works fine for the immediate need of providing the application with stateful storage.
-We've done it, however, in a manner that tightly couples the application with its database and this precludes the reuse of our connection code should we wish to interact with the database independently (e.g. perhaps I want to pre-populate the table with records before i run the Flask application).
+This design meets the immediate need of providing the application with stateful storage.
+Unfortunately, it tightly couples database instantiation with application instantiation and this precludes the reuse of our connection code should we wish to interact with the database independently of the application.

+#### How about you stop digressing and get to the point?
+Ok ok, my beef with ORMs is centred around the following 4 points:
+1. Registering the ORM when using the Flask Application Factory (tight coupling)
+2. Intermingling SQL abstractions with object relationships
+3. Obfuscation of underlying database interactions
+4. Learning the ORM rather than learning SQL

+##### Beef #1: Registering the ORM with the Flask Application Factory Model
+This is the most minor of the beefs, but important to call out due to its impact on application architecture.

+Consider the following application:

 #### Split the database instantiation from the application instantiation
 I started searching for a way to split the database instantiation from the application instantiation and found a gem of an article in Bob Waycott's [Organizing Flask Models with Automatic Discovery](https://bobwaycott.com/blog/how-i-use-flask/organizing-flask-models-with-automatic-discovery/#sqlalchemy-database-setup) (I was actually looking for a way to define ORM table classes over multiple files, but more on that later).